omgmog/uxofvr.com/readme.md

 # UI/UX VR
-Some resources about the UI/UX considerations for VR
+A list of resources about the UI/UX considerations for VR.

+Feel free to submit a Pull Request to add any that I've missed!

 ## Videos